scottpeterman/markuptemplatelanguage/README.md

 # Markup Template Langage (MTL)
-MTL provides a simple markup syntax for extracting data from semi-structured text data typically produces by various network vendors. mtl.py produces json data for network automation processing
+MTL provides a simple markup syntax for extracting data from semi-structured text data typically produces by various network vendors. mtl.py produces json data for network automation processing.
+This is not as powerful as other libraries such as textFSM, but grew from my frustration with regex.
+It is much easier, and templates are easy to share with others.
+It still needs work but has definate use cases right now.

 ## Methods supported
 * MID - searching for item with leading and trailing strings